wbabik/Practical_computing/Class_4/Class_4.md

 ## Wildcards and operations on many files

-Linux provides an easy way to manipulate large numbers of files.
+Linux provides an easy way to process at once a large number of files.
 For this purpose, you can use wildcards.
 These are characters with a special meaning that allow the user to refer to the entire set of files or directories on a single command .

 > ### The most commonly used wildcards
 >
-> `*` nothing or any character(s)
+> `*` nothing or any character(s), their number is unlimited
 >
 > `?` any single character
 >